emekavilla/emekavilla.github.io/README.md

 Seeing what option was selected for each question in the radio buttons.
 I achieved this by wrapping one question as a form but was unable to do so when all questions were wrapped as forms.

+HONORABLE MENTIONS

+Would like to thank my Squad lead, Joe Keohan for his guidance through the game making process and always being available to answer my questions.

+Also like to mention Alison Stuart, Jon Zachary, and Calvin Bowen Jr for giving insightful inputs.